Cloud-Code-Innovate/ORCCareerSiteVanityUrl/prereq/prereq.md

     ```<copy>
     Allow group [group] to use cloud-shell in tenancy
+    Allow group [group] to use cloud-shell-public-network in tenancy
     Allow group [group] to manage repos in compartment [compartment name]
     Allow group [group] to read objectstorage-namespaces in tenancy
     Allow group [group] to manage logging-family in compartment [compartment name]
     Allow group [group] to read metrics in compartment [compartment name]
     Allow group [group] to manage functions-family in compartment [compartment name]
+    Allow group [group] to manage api-gateway-family in compartment [compartment name]
-    Allow group [group] to use virtual-network-family in compartment ORC
+    Allow group [group] to use virtual-network-family in compartment [compartment name]
     Allow group [group] to use apm-domains in compartment [compartment name]
     Allow group [group] to read vaults in compartment [compartment name]
     Allow group [group] to use keys in compartment [compartment name]